farooq-teqniqly/yt-azure-batch/README.md

 }
 ```

 You can view the status of the tasks by running `deploy\GetTaskStatus.ps1`.
+Prior to running this file, be sure to specify your Batch account name and resource group name on lines 1 and 2 respectively.

 When you see 1,000 tasks completed, the job is done.
 ```json
 "taskCounts": {
     "active": 0,